-Her mind wandered towards the image of Auna sucking that satyr's cock, and the shimmering trickle of spit dripping down her chin and into her gold-traced breasts, begging for Lyselle's gaze to follow the rivulets flowing between them, to watch their swaying movements as the demoness's head bobbed over that throbbing, appetizing piece of meat.
+Her mind wandered towards the image of Auna sucking the satyr's cock, and the shimmering trickle of spit dripping down her chin and into her gold-traced breasts.
+The flow of saliva begged for Lyselle's gaze to follow the rivulets flowing between those teats, to watch their swaying movements as the demoness's head bobbed over that throbbing, appetizing piece of meat.